SkyTradeInc/185server/README.md

 ## e) Evaluate how effective your knowledge and skills were for this project, using examples, and suggest changes or improvements for future projects of a similar nature?

+Team notes:
+Ross: reckon that'll just be the process for setting up the mlab database, heroku and netlify.
+Can say for Mlab we established two collections, one for orders, one for inventory, and now established it runs permanently thanks to being pinged from our server every 5 minutes
+Will be a bit about sockets keeping the connection to the API permanently so no need to set up.